Wrongful Conception Damages Calculator

 - Lost income during pregnancy and postpartum recovery, including missed shifts, unpaid leave, reduced hours, or time away from work for complications and appointments.

-- Out-of-pocket related expenses, such as transportation to appointments, parking, childcare for existing children during treatment, or similar expenses linked to the pregnancy or procedure.
+- Out-of-pocket related expenses, such as transportation to appointments, parking, childcare for existing children during treatment, or similar expenses tied to the pregnancy or procedure.

 - Non-economic damages like pain and suffering or emotional distress, which may exist in a real case but are not directly totaled in this simplified calculator.

-The calculator uses a straightforward two-bucket formula.
-First, it totals your pregnancy and medical costs.
-Second, it totals lost income and closely related expenses.
+The wrongful conception damages calculator uses a deliberately simple two-bucket formula.
+First it totals your pregnancy and medical costs.
+Second it totals lost income and closely related expenses.
 Then it adds those two subtotals together.
 In symbols, the page uses the following relationship:

 Where: